-WASHINGTON, D.C. – Today, the Taxpayers Protection Alliance (TPA) expressed its support for H. Con.
+WASHINGTON, D.C. – Last week, the Taxpayers Protection Alliance (TPA) expressed its support for H. Con.
 Res.
 119, which states that, “a carbon tax would be detrimental to American families and businesses,…and is not in the best interest of the United States.”
-Introduced by House Majority Whip Steve Scalise (R-La.) and Rep. David McKinley (R-W.Va.), the resolution is scheduled for a vote for Thursday July 19. » Read More
+Introduced by House Majority Whip Steve Scalise (R-La.) and Rep. David McKinley (R-W.Va.), the resolution was scheduled for a vote for Thursday July 19. » Read More

 July 16, 2018